Malpaux/programming-cheat-sheets/javascript.md

 JavaScript is garbage collected.
 Manual memory management is neither required nor possible.

 #### Pointers & references
-All JavaScript objects (that includes Arrays) are passed around as references.
+All JavaScript objects (that includes Arrays) are passed by reference.
 This happens automatically and requires no explicit pointer/reference notation.

 ### Modules